 Psychotherapy is often required in order to make the sort of changes that prevent depression from returning.
 What’s more, although it is not always needed, the most powerful approach of all is a combination of medication with counseling.

 Childhood depression is not uncommon.
 If you wonder if your child is depressed there are a number of symptoms to look for, and online tests that can help you get a clearer picture.
 For children that are depressed there are a variety of ways that you can help.
 By taking a thoughtful approach, remaining flexible about what options to pursue, and communicating clearly with your child, there is every reason to expect depression to eventually become a thing of the past.
+This brief guide (Depression: How To Spot It And How To Bounce Back) was written for adults but has information that can easily be adapted to help to teens and younger children who are depressed.

 Don’t forget to visit the ‘Essential Tools’ page on this same website for more resources on dealing with depression.